Qacimm/upgraded-fms-sdk-verifier/README.md

 `fms.sh` script fetch all feature toggle values from FMS backend

-if you run the service using `test.sh`, it will first fetch the feature toggles using sdk and then by hitting FMS, in the end it will take the diff of both and you can compare the results (final.diff).
+if you run `test.sh`, it will first fetch the feature toggles using sdk and then by hitting FMS, in the end it will take the diff of both and you can compare the results (final.diff).

 Note: test.sh only compares the `isActive` feature toggles, you can verify the values of `isActiveForContextId` manually.